SBNode#

 setMaterial(self: samson.SBNode, material: SBDDataGraphNodeMaterial) bool#

-Sets the material to the node.
-If the node already has a material, it removes it first.
-The node takes ownership of the material.
+If the node already has a material, it is removed first.
+The node takes ownership of material.

 Parameters: